Kaushik-110000/hackon/Readme.md

 ## 🌱 Future Scope

+- We plan to make model to auto-detect sustainability features from images and descriptions of product — making it even smarter and scalable.
+- We plan to integrate real-time carbon APIs to make our calculations even more accurate and           region-specific.
+- We plan to integrate blockchain-based traceability for ensuring transparency and trust.
+- Reward sustainable lifestyle choices via fitness and habit-tracking apps.
 - Expand to grocery delivery and essentials apps for everyday green purchases.
 - Support B2B and wholesale platforms to reduce packaging waste via local bulk sourcing.
 - Power travel and mobility platforms with low-emission suggestions.
 - Enable eco-discovery through smart assistants and voice commerce.
-- Reward sustainable lifestyle choices via fitness and habit-tracking apps.

 ---